13 Stakeholder Perspectives

 Tribes share many concerns with other stakeholders; however, they differ from other stakeholders in several key aspects.
 The 573 federally recognized tribes are each culturally, governmentally, and socially unique.
 Some tribes view any level of contamination of their lands and natural and cultural resources as unacceptable.
 Many tribes have culturally significant or sacred areas, which may include springs, mountains, hunting areas, plant-gathering areas, or burial sites.
 When culturally significant or sacred areas are affected, traditional methodologies that nontribal environmental professionals rely on (such as the applicable exposure scenarios or factors for a risk assessment) may not be sufficient to portray the effect to a tribe.
 For example, some plants and animals can have tremendous cultural or religious importance to a tribe, including birds and feathers, game animals, and herbs.
+Many tribes sustain themselves through hunting, fishing, and gathering of foodstuffs.
 Additionally, many tribal cultural ceremonies include the use of water.
 Other areas of difference include diet (for example, some tribes consume more fish per capita) and growing crops or grazing animals on areas fertilized by biosolids from wastewater treatment facilities.

 Tribes are sovereign entities that have established government-to-government relationships with federal, state, and local governments—relationships that must be recognized in the decision-making process.
 When a PFAS-contaminated site affects a tribe, the project timeline must include tribal approvals in addition to other typical agency approvals.
 Sampling, research, and services on tribal lands generally require institutional review board or tribal council approval.
 Each sovereign nation operates differently, ranging from tribes that have no research capacity to tribes that have a full review board with a formal application process.
 The initial steps in the approval process may include drafting a proposal, preparing a poster or podium presentation, and presenting to the tribal government.